 A network of like-minded real estate professionals can support you if you’re having a tough time with a particular client.
 Mentors who have had similar experiences can share approaches with you that have worked for them in the past.
 Spend time getting to know other agents in your area and ways they approach working with demanding clients or how they care for their clients in stressful situations.

-Before you get started on your real estate career, take time to think about how you will overcome some of the challenges of this rewarding industry.
+Before you get started on your real estate career, weigh the pros and cons of becoming a real estate agent.
+Take time to think about how you will overcome some of the challenges of this rewarding industry.
 The pros are enough to attract many people to the industry, but it’s the professionals who can defeat the cons who have real staying power.